Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Experiments

-where $f(\cdot)$ stands for a forward, Gram, or `inverse of PSD' \blue{(\ref{sec,inv})} of sensitivity-informed NUFFTs \blue{(\ref{sec,sense})}.
-The Gram and inverse experiments implicitly test the adjoint operator's approximations. \red{The $\x$ adopted is a $40\times40$ patch cropped from the center of a Shepp–Logan phantom with random additional phases (uniformly distributed in $[-\pi, \pi]$.} \resp{R1.8} $\Sm$ is a simulated 8-channel sensitivity map, and \om is one radial spoke crossing the k-space center.
-The Jacobian calculation methods are: (1) auto-differentiation of NUFFT; the lookup table operation \cite{dale:01:arl} is replaced by bilinear interpolation to enable auto-differentiation, as adopted by \cite{pilot}, (2) our approximation described above, (3) auto-differentiation of exact non-uniform discrete Fourier transform (NUDFT), implemented with single precision. \red{We regard method 3 (NUDFT) as the ground truth.
-Since NUDFT (in its simplest form) only involves one exponential function, multiplication and addition for each element, its backpropagation introduces minimal numerical errors.} \resp{R3.2} For the inverse of PSD, we applied 20 CG iterations for all three methods, which is adequate for convergence based on the residual value.
+where $f(\cdot)$ denotes multiplication by \A, by the Gram matrix $\A'\A$, or by the `inverse of PSD matrix' \blue{(\sref{sec,inv})} of sensitivity-informed NUFFTs \blue{(\sref{sec,sense})}.
+The Gram and inverse experiments implicitly test the adjoint operator's approximations.
+The $\x$ adopted is a $40\times40$ patch cropped from the center of a Shepp–Logan phantom with random additional phases uniformly distributed in $[-\pi, \pi]$. $\Sm$ is a simulated 8-channel sensitivity map, and \om is one radial spoke crossing the k-space center.
+The Jacobian calculation methods are: (1) auto-differentiation of NUFFT; the lookup table operation \cite{dale:01:arl} is replaced by bilinear interpolation to enable auto-differentiation, similar to \cite{pilot}, (2) our approximation described above, (3) auto-differentiation of exact non-uniform discrete Fourier transform (NUDFT), implemented with single precision.
+We regard method 3 (NUDFT) as the ground truth.
+Since NUDFT (in its simplest form) involves only one exponential function, multiplication and addition for each element, its backpropagation introduces minimal numerical errors.
+For the PSD inverse, we applied 20 CG iterations for all three methods, which was sufficiently close to convergence based on the residual norm $\|\blmath{r}\|/\|\blmath{b}\|$ (the definition follows \cite[(45)]{shewchuk1994cg}).

 \fref{grad_x} and \fref{grad_om} illustrate representative profiles of the gradients w.r.t. $\x$ and $\om$.
-For $\om$, the auto-differentiation (method~1) approach has larger deviations from method~3 (NUDFT) because of the non-differentiablity of interpolation operations w.r.t. coordinates. \red{For the gradient w.r.t. $\x$, both method~1 and method~2 generate accurate results for forward and Gram operators.
+For $\om$, the auto-differentiation (method~1) approach has larger deviations from method~3 (NUDFT) because of the non-differentiability of interpolation operations w.r.t. coordinates.
+For the gradient w.r.t. $\x$, both method~1 and method~2 generate accurate results for forward and Gram operators.
 The reason is that in method~1 (auto-diff), the interpolation operation w.r.t \x is linear, hence accurately differentiable.
-For the inverse (of PSD) operator, method~1 leads to a slightly inaccurate gradient, stemming from the accumulated errors of backpropagating CG iterations.}\resp{R1.11} \red{The center of trajectories optimized with quadratic regularizers (CG-SENSE and QPLS) is not aligned with the k-space center.
-We hypothesize that regularizers (and corresponding iterative algorithms) handle image phases differently, leading to distinct trajectory centers. }\resp{R3.5}
+For the PSD inverse, method~1 led to a slightly inaccurate gradient, stemming from the accumulated errors of backpropagating CG iterations.